zedlopez/ifm/The Recipe Book.md

 ^^{knowledge (in story world): player's knowledge}^^{Epistemology+ext+} ^^{extensions: specific extensions: Epistemology}^^{scope}^^{any+token+}^^{understanding: things: not in scope with (any)+sourcepart+}^^{grammar tokens: for rooms}^^{grammar tokens: for things not in scope}^^{deciding the scope of something+activity+} ^^{deciding the scope of something+activitycat+}
 All of us carry around in our heads an (incomplete, imperfect) model of the world around us: an idea of where we left the keys, whether the oven is on or off, how many clean pairs of socks are left in the drawer, what we look like in our best pair of jeans.
 The differences between that mental model and reality are to some degree a reflection of personal character: our forgetfulness, our wishful thinking, our innocence or cynicism.

-By default, Inform does not keep track of the player character's knowledge (or any other character's knowledge, for that matter) as a separate thing from the model world, relying on descriptive prose rather than modeling to introduce these quirks of characterization.
+By default, Inform does not keep track of the player character's knowledge (or any other character's knowledge, for that matter) as a separate thing from the model world, relying on descriptive prose rather than modeling to introduce these quirks of characterisation.

 All the same, there are often times when we would like to keep track of discrepancies between the world model and the narrator's mental model.
 Perhaps the most common way to do this is simply to mark everything that the player encounters as "seen" when the player first examines it, thus: